Silver Screen Theatre

 The drawback to this scheme was the same as in your own attic.
 The drop ceiling would not hold any more weight than your Sheetrock one at home, and if you stepped off the beam you would find yourself on the floor, one story down.
 That is exactly what happened here on that sleepy July afternoon.
 Imagine the surprise of those few patrons present when a hunk of ceiling tile fell onto the small stage in front of the screen followed by a lit candle, a bag of snacks, and a young boy.
 Everyone sat there stunned for a moment before the boy got to his feet, limped across the stage, and out the exit door to the parking lot.
 This was followed by a lot of muffled shouting and rustling noises from above the ceiling as the rest of the gang made their way out the soffit exit and were gone.

 Unfortunately I was not there when the customers came out to tell the employees what had happened but it was quite the scene I was told.
 I mean, how often does the concession attendant have to deal with a complaint of children falling through the ceiling?
 It was all pretty funny in retrospect although it would have been much more serious if the boy had fallen into the seating area, especially an occupied seat.
-When I arrived for my shift, the fire department was still there checking the attic for fire and clearing out all of the clubhouse debris.
+By chance I happened to stop by to visit the projectionist about the time the fire department was checking the attic for fire and clearing out all of the clubhouse debris.

-The culprits were never found, we cleaned the mess off the stage, and were back on the screen that night.
+The culprits were never found.
+They cleaned the mess off the stage, and were back on the screen in time for the next show.
+In the photo section is a picture of a short news article reporting on this bizarre event.
+It gives a basic description of what happened but managed to get the title of the theater employee wrong.
+She was not a projectionist but the manager on duty at the time.
 I have always wondered if any of those boys returned to the theater as young men during the Lefont years, possibly as members of the Rocky Horror Show cast, and told their companions about the day they fell through the roof.

 rivest266